azharlabs/papert-code/docs/cli/configuration-v1.md

   - Enables [checkpointing](../checkpointing.md).
 - **`--extensions <extension_name ...>`** (**`-e <extension_name ...>`**):
   - Specifies a list of extensions to use for the session.
 If not provided, all available extensions are used.
-  - Use the special term `qwen -e none` to disable all extensions.
+  - Use the special term `papert -e none` to disable all extensions.
-  - Example: `qwen -e my-extension -e my-other-extension`
+  - Example: `papert -e my-extension -e my-other-extension`
 - **`--list-extensions`** (**`-l`**):
   - Lists all available extensions and exits.
 - **`--proxy`**: